More of the Same: Persistent Representational Harms Under Increased Representation: Introduction

 Representational harms are multi-dimensional~\cite{chien2024beyond}.
-In particular, both \emph{who} is represented and \emph{how} they are represented matters.
+In particular, both \emph{who} is represented and \emph{how} they are represented matter.
 This can pose challenges for bias measurement and mitigation efforts.
 While a number of bias mitigation methods have been developed to address harmful social biases, spanning pre-processing approaches \cite{dinan2020queens,sun2023moraldial,yu2023mixup}, prompting techniques \cite{abid2021persistent,fatemi2023improving,gallegos2024self,mattern2022understanding,venkit2023nationality,yang2023adept}, in-training approaches \cite{guo2022auto,zheng2023click}, intra-processing approaches \cite{hauzenberger2023modular}, and post-training approaches \cite{dhingra2023queer}, usage of commercial systems regularly reveals failure modes.
 For example, a version of Gemini prompted Google to apologize after the commercial model generated historically inaccurate images, such as images perceived to be Black, Asian, or Indigenous to the prompt `a portrait of a Founding Father of America' \cite{kharpal2024google,raghavan2024gemini}.
 This may have resulted from bias mitigation interventions aimed at addressing \textit{who} is represented but not accounting for \textit{how} they are represented and the context, illustrating that mitigating social biases is complex and requires a nuanced approach.
-A gap emerges in that addressing \textit{who} is represented does not imply that harms in \textit{how} people are represented have been addressed.